ron-arbo/cs326-final-omega/README.md

 Delete: TJ

 Other:
-Project Searching Functionality: Ron
+Searching Functionality: Ron
 Minor Index.html layout changes: Ron
+Hyperlink projectName in index.html to appropriate project description: Aryan
+Hyperlink lastName in index.html to appropriate profile page: Ron, but largely based off Aryan's work

 Things that need to be done:
 * Finish above HTML connections with DB